willvieira/ms_STM-managed/manuscript/manuscript.md

 To further quantify the effect of increasing the intensity of forest management from 0 to 100% for each practice, we choose two locations from the gradient of temperature in which forest management had the most effect on the metrics of transient dynamics: -1 and 0$^{\circ}$C of annual mean temperature which represents the leading and trailing edge of the ecotone.
 To overcome the multidimensionality of the simulations, we developed an online application to quantify the five metrics of the transient dynamics for any location of the temperature gradient, using any intensity of forest management, with three scenarios of warming temperature: <https://ielab-s.dbio.usherbrooke.ca/STM-managed>.

-### Analysis of the northward range shift after warming temperature
+### Analysis of the range shift after warming temperature

-We used a spatially explicit version of the model with an artificial landscape (lattice) to account for explicit dispersal limitations and stochastic dynamics, to test the capacity of forest management to accelerate northward range shift of the boreal-temperate ecotone.
+We used a spatially explicit version of the model with an artificial landscape (lattice) to account for explicit dispersal limitations and stochastic dynamics, to test the capacity of forest management to accelerate the range shift of the boreal-temperate ecotone towards colder temperatures.
 The gradient of the landscape grid is defined using the same annual mean temperature range of the spatially implicit model (-2.61 to 5.07$^{\circ}$C), with cells of 300 m$^2$, to capture the whole ecotone from boreal to temperate dominant species, with constant annual mean precipitation of 998.7 mm.
 Sensitivity analysis showed that range shift after warming temperature increased with larger grid cells (from 0.1 to 5 km$^2$), but the influence was stronger in cells larger than 1 km$^2$ (Figure S1).
 Although the smaller the cell the better we model dispersion, smaller cells are computationally expensive; therefore the size of 300 m$^2$ had a better compromise between these two factors.